stephenkgh/molinks/README.md

     docker context create prod --description "production server" --docker "host=ssh://username@example.com"

+### Postgres password ###

+(This project uses environment variables for the Postgres password and other secrets; not ideal but that's as far as I got.)
+Create the file `etc/secrets.env` and change the variables to something appropriately
+secure:

+    cp etc/secrets.env.example etc/secrets.env

-### Static files ###
+### Other prod variables ###

+Similar to the secrets file above, some other prod variables need to be set in the etc/prod.env file:

+    cp etc/prod.env.example etc/prod.env

+`DOMAIN_NAME` is used by Django settings to set `ALLOWED_HOSTS` for security purposes.  `DJANGO_DEBUG` should be pretty obvious.

-Django doesn't serve static files through uswsgi (ie. images, css, javascript).
-You need to install these in a separate location on your webserver and reference them in the nginx config above.
+`REMOTE_HOST` and `REMOTE_STATIC` however are used by the Makefile for handling static files.
+Django in production mode will not serve static files (ie. images, css, javascript, etc).
+You need to install these in a separate location on your webserver and let nginx serve them.
+(Note that they are referenced in the nginx config above.)

-The Makefile uses rsync to copy the files to your webserver but needs to know where.
-This is determined by the two make variables `REMOTE_HOST` and `REMOTE_STATIC` which can be set in etc/custom.mk:
+The Makefile uses rsync to copy the files to your webserver but needs to know where, and that's what these two variables are for.

-    cp etc/custom.mk.example etc/custom.mk

 After editing that file do:

     make staticfiles

 ### Start it up ###

 Once the above is all set you start the containers almost the same as in dev mode:

     make prod up build
     make prod init